brandur/sorg/content/passages-drafts/004-portugal.md

 ```

 The table access manager is the C equivalent of an
-interface, a struct of function pointers:
+interface, a struct of function pointers that are invoked
+for heap-related functions:

 ``` c
 typedef struct TableAmRoutine